King Lear (1987 film): Montage

 In the restaurant in the evening, Learo gets angry with Will Jr., while Cordelia buries her head in her hands.
 Shot of a white horse.
-Will Jr. (off-screen) reads more Forrester.
 Learo buries his head in his hands.
 Will Jr. gives Cordelia a sparkler.
 Learo talks about "God's spies".
 Cut to the earlier daytime shots of Will Jr. in the restaurant, reflecting on his inability to control his characters (or actors?), and how Lear and Cordelia respectively represent Power and Virtue.